senthildsc/Data-Science-Portfolio/README.md

 # About

-I am a Data Professional working as Sr.Data Engineering at The Home Depot Quote Center.
+I am a Data Professional working as Sr.Data Engineering in a Retail Company in Vancouver,WA.
 I'm also a graduate student at Bellevue University pursuing my Masters in Data Science completing by March 2021.
 I have good experience in building data pipelines and Data architecture.
 I have a good understanding of the Retail Domain.
 Continuous Learning is my added strength.

 TECHNICAL: